hypernumbers/LuvvieScript/src_md/luvviescript.erl.md

         ok = maybe_write(Environment, File, Syntax2, ".ast2", term),
         %% we are going to use a .P file as the souce file for the purposes of
         %% having a source map. .P files have predictable and normalised layout
-        %% which makes it possible to use them to collect column information
+        %% which makes it easier to use them to collect column information
         %% for the source map file
         {ok, Tokens, _} = erl_scan:string(lists:flatten(DotP2), 1,
                                           [